I Just Sent XSS Payloads to the Support Team

 async contactUs(@Body() dto: ContactUsDto) {

-// Sanitize before sending to Zendesk
+// Sanitize before sending to the ticketing system

 const sanitizedData = {